Chair: David Owens

 - IRB approval is required for research performed by employees and students of the College, and to research by outside individuals or groups involving Haverford students or taking place on its campus.

-Certain categories of human subject research (for instance: non-sensitive and anonymous surveys and some pedagogical research) are exempt from the federal human subject research regulations.
+Certain categories of human subjects research (for instance: non-sensitive and anonymous surveys and some pedagogical research) are exempt from the federal human subjects research regulations.
 Those wishing to undertake such exempt research should still obtain confirmation of the exempt status by filling out and submitting the Exemption Request Form (use the link to the right).

 A faculty or staff member wishing to initiate research involving human subjects must submit a detailed proposal describing the research.
 Haverford students must prepare a proposal jointly with a sponsoring faculty member.
 Investigators must complete the CITI "Human Subjects Research" course at http://citiprogram.org or receive equivalent training.
 Instructions for accessing CITI training can be found in Documents section above.